Saenje/Overlay-Creation-Tool/README.md

 ## Roadmap

 I hope that tool proves useful to anyone that stumbles upon it.
-Any recommendations to improve optimization or ease of are welcome in the discussions.
+Any recommendations to improve optimization and/or ease of use are welcome in the discussions.
 Please be advised that every bit of this programming I have researched, self-taught myself and it may require many edits before reaching its full potential.
 As the project progresses, I will populate this with section with ideas to be added in the future.

 ## Help